 UNESCO-Madanjeet Singh Prize for the Promotion of Tolerance and Non-Violence

 The UNESCO-Madanjeet Singh Prize for the Promotion of Tolerance and Non-Violence rewards significant activities in the scientific, artistic, cultural, and communication fields aimed at the promotion of a spirit of tolerance and non-violence.
 The Prize was established in 1995 on the occasion of the United Nations Year for Tolerance and the 125th anniversary of the birth of Mahatma Gandhi.
 The same year the UNESCO Member States adopted the Declaration of Principles on Tolerance.
-The creation of the Prize has been inspired by the ideals of UNESCO’s Constitution which proclaims that “peace if it is not to fail, must be founded on the intellectual and moral solidarity of mankind”.
+The creation of the Prize has been inspired by the ideals of UNESCOโ€™s Constitution which proclaims that โ€œpeace if it is not to fail, must be founded on the intellectual and moral solidarity of mankindโ€.

 Tolerance recognizes the universal human rights and fundamental freedoms of others.
 People are naturally diverse, only tolerance can ensure the survival of mixed communities in every region of the globe.
 In recognition of a lifelong devotion to communal harmony and peace, the Prize bears the name of its benefactor Madanjeet Singh, who was a UNESCO Goodwill Ambassador, Indian artist, writer, and diplomat.
+Awarded every two years, on the occasion of the International Day for Tolerance (16 November), the Prize is marked by a ceremony, and the winner is presented with the sum of US$ 100,000.

 International Literacy Day